ghc-proposals/ghc-proposals/proposals/0000-local-modules.rst

    of the enclosing ``instance`` declaration: the ``data``\/\ ``newtype`` module is *not* nested within the class module.

-8. Local modules may be extended via the declaration of another local module of the same name.
+8. Local modules may be extended via the declaration or importing of another local module of the same name.
 If local modules with the same name are in scope at the same time (either through importation or declaration) their contents are simply merged.
 Individual identifiers that are multiply defined will be an error if used ambiguously.

 9. A new declaration form is introduced with the following BNF::